-Affordable Risk Capacity The present value of 10% of salaries over 30 years.
-In this calculation, the scheme's salary roll is assumed to increase by CPI+1% based on the TP CPI assumption shown on page 5.
-The present value of these salaries is then determined using the Affordable Risk Capacity discount rate shown on page 7.
-Benefit improvement The benefit improvements applicable to existing benefits agreed as part of the 2023 valuation: a) A one-off benefit uplift to all members that had a period of active service between 1 April 2022 and 31 March 2024 dependent on their status at 31 March 2024.
-The uplift on 1 April 2024 was set at £215 p.a. plus £645 lump sum for non-pensioners, £241 p.a. for pensioners and £108 p.a. for dependants where the associated member had active service between 1 April 2022 and 31 March 2024. b) An increase in the indexation cap on benefits accrued between 1 April 2022 and 31 March 2024 from 2.5% p.a. to the 'soft cap' approach that preceded it.
+Affordable Diele Conseite The present value of 100/ of colories over 20 ve re Inthicoplantan the schema's salary roll is assumed to increase by CPI+1% based on ATTOTOADIE KISK CADACILV ' The present value of 10% of salaries over 30 ve irs.
+In inis calculation, the scheme s Salary foll is assumed to increase by CPI+1% based on the TP CPI assumption shown on page 3.
+The present value of these salaries is then determined using the Affordable Risk Capacity discount rate shown on page 5.

+The benefit improvements applicable to existing benefits agreed as part of the 2023 valuation: Benefit improvement a) A one-off benefit uplift to all members that had a period of active service between 1 April 2022 and 31 March 2024 dependent on their status at 31 March 2024.
+The uplift on 1 April 2024 was set at £215 p.a. plus £645 lump sum for non-pensioners, £241 p.a. for pensioners and £108 p.a. for dependants where the associated member had active service between 1 April 2022 and 31 March 2024.

+b) An increase in the indexation cap on benefits accrued between 1 April 2022 and 31 March 2024 from 2.5% p.a. to the 'soft cap'

+approach that preceded it.

 Breakeven discount rate The discount rate at which the liability value equals the asset value at the applicable date.

 CME Capital Market Expectations.
 Expected returns on assets as determined by USS Investment Management, the Trustee's principal investment advisor.

-Covenant RAG Current view of the covenant relative to that at the last valuation assessed by the covenant team: Green - No apparent deterioration since the previous review.
+Covenant RAG Current view of the covenant relative to that at the last valuation assessed by the covenant team:

+Green - No apparent deterioration since the previous review.

 Amber - Potential deterioration due to emerging new and/or financial information.

 Red - Significant deterioration due to emerging news and/or financial information.

 Duration The average time in years until payments from the scheme are expected to be made, weighted by the value of those payments.
 The TP duration statistic takes into account all benefits which have been accrued as at the calculation date.

 Funded Status The value of assets divided by the value of liabilities, expressed as percentage.

+Calculated as the difference between index-linked and nominal gilt yields, less an RPI/CPI wedge.
+The RPI/CPI wedge is advised by the Market implied CPI

+Scheme Actuary; since March 2024 this is 80bps up to 2030 and 20bps thereafter.

+Self-sufficiency VaR

-Market-implied CPI Calculated as the difference between index-linked and nominal gilt yields, less an RPI/CPI wedge.
-The RPI/CPI wedge is advised by the Scheme Actuary; since March 2024 this is 80bps up to 2030 and 20bps thereafter.
-Self-sufficiency VaR (Value at Risk) The increase in self-sufficiency deficit over a one-year period, in a 1-in-20 downside event (i.e. 95% of outcomes over a one-year time period would not lead to this increase).
+The increase in self-sufficiency deficit over a one-year period, in a 1-in-20 downside event (i.e. 95% of outcomes over a one-year time

+(Value at Risk) period would not lead to this increase).

-QUARTER END FMP MONITORING REPORT - END DECEMBER 2024 APPENDIX C - Glossary and Definitions (continued)
+APPENDIX C - Glossary and Definitions (continued)